-a weapon, taser or electronic stun weapon, equipment, chemical substance, or other material that in the manner it is used, or could ordinarily be used, or is intended to be used, is readily capable of causing serious bodily injury.
+- A weapon, taser or electronic stun weapon, equipment, chemical substance, or - Other material that in the manner it is used, or could ordinarily be used, or is intended to be used, is readily capable of causing serious bodily injury.

-an animal readily capable of causing serious bodily injury and used in the commission or attempted commission of a crime.
+• An animal readily capable of causing serious bodily injury and used in the commission or attempted commission of a crime.

-4. JURISDICTION
+4. JURISDICTON

-The jurisdiction of the school with respect to the foregoing Rules of Conduct shall apply to misconduct:

-on the school grounds, during and immediately before or immediately after school hours;
+The jurisdiction of the school with respect to the foregoing Rules of Conduct shall apply to misconduct on the school grounds, during and immediately before or immediately after school hours;

-- A. on the school grounds at any time; - B. off the school grounds at a school activity, function, or event; - C. traveling to or from school, or a school activity, function, or event, or during the lunch period; - D. Engaging in unlawful activity on or off school grounds if the unlawful activity interferes with an educational function or school purpose or if the removal of the student is necessary to restore order or to protect the safety of persons on school property.
+- On the school grounds at any time; - Off the school grounds at a school activity, function, or event; - Traveling to or from school, or a school activity, function, or event, or during the lunch period; - Engaging in unlawful activity on or off school grounds if the unlawful activity interferes with an educational function or school purpose or if the removal of the student is necessary to restore order or to protect the safety of persons on school property.
 This applies to unlawful activity which takes place during school holidays, breaks, or vacations, or other periods of time when a student is not attending classes or a school function.